 Time Away to See the Unseen

 I hit pause on Malice Stencil for a few weeks as I took a little type design sabbatical in Paris over the summer.
 That little break really helped clear my head for things to come.
-The one major design flaw I noticed was the entry strokes among many lowercase forms were too sharp and also too light in weight.
+The one major design flaw I noticed was the entry strokes among many lowercase forms — they felt too sharp and too light in weight.
 This posed a decent amount of reworking since it occurred across so many characters.
 It's something so minuscule but obviously makes all the difference when you see the before and after.
 Pay attention to those entry strokes in the below image.

 Another optical flaw I was noticed across many glyphs was a strange tilting/rotating effect.
 You can see that happening in the "p" below.
 So many characters were either falling forward or leaning backward...I never noticed this up until I returned from Paris!
 I'm glad I caught it early on because yet again, those slight edits make all the difference in the end.